ruhriz/ruhriz/README.md

 * __Hons.
 Bachelor of Science in Computer Science__  York University (Sep.
 2021 - Present)
 * __OSSD__  Father Michael McGivney Catholic Academy (Sep.
 2017 – Jun 2021)

+## Certificates
+#### **Google Data Analytics Specialization Certificate**
+- Explored the world of data analytics with hands-on experience through the curriculum developed and presented by Google.
+- Enhanced my proficiency in performing detailed data analysis using Microsoft Excel, SQL, and R.
+- Applied these skills to real-world datasets, generating actionable insights and performing data-informed decision-making.

+## Projects

 <!--
 **ruhriz/ruhriz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.